-Barcelona is very much a musical city, whether it’s classical music at the Palau de la Música Catalana or electronic music at the likes of Moog.
-Attending a concert, DJ set or even one of Barcelona’s world-famous music festivals is a great way to experience the city and rub shoulders with some locals.
-The spring and summer are the best time for open-air events including Barcelona Jazz Festival and Primavera Sound, but during the cooler months you’ll find great line-ups at Barcelona’s many nightclubs.
+In Barcelona, it feels like the pulsating rhythm of music is always in the air.
+Whether you are after a classical symphony at the Palau de la Música Catalana or electronic beats at Sónar, there is sure to be something taking place.
+Attending a concert, DJ set or even one of the city’s world-famous music festivals is a great way to experience Barcelona and rub shoulders with some of its residents.
+The spring and summer are the best times for open-air events such as the Barcelona Jazz Festival, Brunch in the Park, Cruïlla and Primavera Sound, but during the cooler months, you’ll find great line-ups at Barcelona’s many nightclubs.

-Unfortunately, Barcelona still struggles with a pick-pocketing problem with thieves primarily targeting travellers.
-Avoid yourself the long queue at the police station by keeping your belongings in a closed bag and always keeping your bag within sight.
-Also avoid keeping your mobile phone or wallet in your pockets or putting them on display on the table when you’re at a restaurant or bar.
+Unfortunately, Barcelona still struggles with a pickpocketing problem, and thieves primarily target travellers.
+Avoid having to visit the police station by keeping your belongings in a closed bag and always having them within sight, especially while travelling on the metro.
+Also, avoid placing your mobile phone or wallet on the table when you’re sitting outside at a restaurant or bar.

-A walking tour of Barcelona is a great way to get to know the city and its history.
-There are a number of excellent tour guides providing commented tours of Barcelona which take into consideration your particular interests.
-There are history tours which provide a wealth of information on Barcelona during the Spanish Civil War.
-There are also tours which take you through one of the city’s famous fresh food markets and teach you how to cook your own Spanish dishes afterwards.
+Joining a walking tour in Barcelona’s old city – or Ciutat Vella as it is known in Catalan – is a great way to become familiar with the city and its history.
+There are many excellent guides giving tours for all three parts of Ciutat Vella: Gothic, Raval and El Born.
+Some historical tours provide a wealth of information on Barcelona, focussing on the transformative period of the city during the Spanish Civil War.
+Some tours will also take you through one of the city’s famous fresh food markets and teach you how to cook your own Spanish dishes afterwards.